 - Example: The marketing team’s projections were full of puppies and rainbows.

 Puppy Dog Eyes

-- Meaning: A begging look
+- Meaning: A pleading or pitiful expression.

 My Dogs Are Barking

-- Meaning: My feet hurt
+- Meaning: My feet are hurting.

 Rain Cats and Dogs